jessp01/jam/README.md

 # Storage backends

 ## elasticsearch
-    Uses JSON-C and CURL libs to send an event to an ElasticSearch server
+    Uses JSON-C and CURL libs to send an event to an ElasticSearch server.

+    *NOTE: Because it basically just sends a JSON with the event info using CURL, it can be used to send event to any URL, not only to an elasticsearch server.
+    You can therefore use it to send events to any other system you may have.*
 ### Ini settings

 <table>